mcheang20/mcheang20.github.io/_portfolio/chatterbox.md

   <dl class="row col-md-4">
       <dt class="info-col">Realtime Chat</dt>
         <dd>
           Chat rooms had to be designed in order to display list of messages.
-Users were also needed to be able to send messages and be associated with that message.
+Users also needed to be able to send and be associated with messages they have sent.
 Chat rooms were needed to be associated with the correct list of messages and users.
         </dd>
   </dl>
   <dl class="row col-md-4">